andrewheiss/Dissertation/Writing/2_country_case_studies/country_case_studies.md

 - name: Andrew Heiss
   affiliation: Sanford School of Public Policy, Duke University
   email: andrew.heiss@duke.edu
-date: July 3, 2017
+date: July 6, 2017
 published: "Please download the latest version at [ingoresearch.org/research/](https://ingoresearch.org/research/)."
 reference-section-title: References
 git-repo: https://github.com/andrewheiss/Dissertation
 ---

+TODO

-While the statistical models in the previous chapter provide some observational evidence for the internal, external, and reputational determinants of authoritarian restrictions on global civil society, there are limits in what the statistics can reveal.
+While the statistical models in the previous chapter provide some observational evidence for the internal, external, and reputational determinants of authoritarian restrictions on global civil society, there are limits to what the statistics can reveal.

 In this chapter, I analyze how the mechanisms of internal risk, external threats, and international reputation influence the development of specific laws governing international civil society, or the regime's ideal point in the model of amicable contempt (see @fig:theory-regime-dot).
 Based on the model